lmullen/jsr/issues/vol13/Maxwell.markdown

 themselves Southern Baptists.
 Also unlike typical Southern Baptist women, around half of the study's participants boast a seminary education, and many are employed full-time in religious vocations.
-To her credit, Shaw "make[s] no claim that this book is objective or represents all Southern Baptist women" (x).
+To her credit, Shaw "make\[s\] no claim that this book is objective or represents all Southern Baptist women" (x).
 Yet one wonders how a more representative sample population would have changed the work.
 Readers would likely have gained a more accurate perspective on today's Southern Baptists by hearing from more laywomen involved in the denomination's conservative congregations, including its growing megachurches.

-* * * * *

-"One of the book's strengths is Shaw's commitment to let the women speak in their own words, regardless of what she thinks about the theologies they espouse."

-* * * * *

 Representative or not, the women included in *God Speaks to Us, Too* present fascinating first-hand accounts of their views on everything